picotechllc/talos-autoextender/README.md

 4. **Ingress and DNS**
    - Deploy and configure ingress controllers (e.g., Cilium, NGINX) on cloud clusters.
-   - Automate DNS record management for a user-controlled domain (e.g., `brooktrails.us` or subdomain).
+   - Automate DNS record management for a user-controlled domain (e.g., `home-cluster.net` or subdomain).
    - Support blue/green or weighted DNS for seamless migration between cloud clusters.
    - Terminate TLS at the cloud edge using Let's Encrypt or similar.